johtela/LinqCheck/index.md

 documentation covers several test examples and introduces the most important features of the library.
 If you are only interested in how to use the library, you can read just those sections.
-But if you want to learn how the library works under the hood, you can continue reading the following sections that cover the whole implementation.
+But if you want to learn how the library works under the hood, you can continue reading the following sections which cover the whole implementation.

 This documentation that is generated with the